 Bring ample amounts of oxygen: Do not risk cutting it close by bringing the bare minimum number of oxygen tanks required.
 Bring as many as you can in case of emergency.

-If you or a loved one suffers from COPD, or any lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 find out if you qualify for stem cell therapy.
+Keep these travel tips with lung disease while on supplemental 02 in mind as you travel, and enjoy taking a family vacation.
+If you or a loved one has COPD, or any lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
+Contact us at (800) 729-3065 to learn more about stem cell therapy.